James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/README.md

 Prices, quantities, and cash are represented with `Decimal` to reduce floating point drift.
 This is important in financial systems where rounding and cumulative error can meaningfully distort results.

-### Determinism and explicit state transitions
+### Predictability and explicit state transitions

 The engine is designed to behave identically on repeated runs:
-- explicit iteration order over bars,
+- Explicit iteration order over bars.
-- no hidden randomness,
+- No hidden randomness.
-- validated inputs,
+- Validated inputs.
-- portfolio state changes are only triggered by explicit trades.
+- Portfolio state changes are only triggered by explicit trades.

 Many dataclasses are frozen to enforce immutability where appropriate.